-This is the latest version of the Department for the Economy's whistelblowing guidance, titled "Raising Concerns", last updated in May 2020.
+This is the latest version of the Department for the Economy's whistleblowing guidance, titled "Raising Concerns", last updated in June 2021.

 Whistleblowing, or raising a concern, relates to anyone internal to or outside the department notifying the department about danger, wrongdoing or illegality that affects others (eg taxpayers, customers, members of the public, or their employer).